Akshitachoudhary/Hospital_ER_Dashboard_excel/README.md

 ## Features

--Dynamic and interactive visuals: to easily explore trends and patterns.
+*Dynamic and interactive visuals: to easily explore trends and patterns.
--Automated calculations: for daily metrics and averages.
+*Automated calculations: for daily metrics and averages.
--User-friendly design: with clear charts and highlighted insights.
+*User-friendly design: with clear charts and highlighted insights.
--Filter and slicer options: to analyze specific month and year.
+*Filter and slicer options: to analyze specific month and year.

 ##  Tools Used